Andrew Mountbatten-Windsor

 Andrew Albert Christian Edward Mountbatten-Windsor (born 19 February 1960), formerly Prince Andrew, Duke of York, is the third child and second son of Queen Elizabeth II and Prince Philip, Duke of Edinburgh, and a younger brother of King Charles III.
-Andrew was born second in the line of succession to the British throne and is eighth as of 2025.
+Andrew was born second in the line of succession to the British throne and is eighth as of 2026.

-Andrew served in the Royal Navy between 1979 and 2001 as a helicopter pilot and instructor and as the captain of a warship.
-During the Falklands War he flew on multiple missions including anti-surface warfare, casualty evacuation and Exocet missile decoy.
-He married Sarah Ferguson in 1986, and was created Duke of York on his wedding day.
-They had two daughters, Princess Beatrice and Princess Eugenie, before they separated in 1992 and divorced in 1996.
-Andrew served as the UK's Special Representative for International Trade and Investment from 2001 to 2011, resigning amidst scrutiny over his expenses and associations with figures including the American child sex offender Jeffrey Epstein and Saif al-Islam Gaddafi, who is wanted by the International Criminal Court for crimes against humanity.
+Serving in the Royal Navy from 1979 to 2001, Andrew saw active duty as a helicopter pilot during the Falklands War; he later became a helicopter instructor and commanded a warship.
+He married Sarah Ferguson in 1986, and was created Duke of York on their wedding day.
+They had two daughters, Beatrice and Eugenie, before separating in 1992 and divorcing in 1996.
+From 2001 to 2011, Andrew served as the UK's Special Representative for International Trade and Investment, but resigned following scrutiny of his expenses and associations with controversial figures.
 He continued to undertake official duties on behalf of Elizabeth II until 2019.

-In 2014 Virginia Giuffre alleged that, as a 17-year-old, she had been sex-trafficked in the United States to Andrew by Epstein and Ghislaine Maxwell; Maxwell was convicted of child sex trafficking in 2021.
-Andrew denied any wrongdoing, but amidst growing criticism of his association with Epstein and Maxwell he permanently stepped back from public roles in May 2020.
-Between August 2021 and February 2022 he was the defendant in a civil lawsuit over sexual assault filed by Giuffre in the United States.
-It was settled out of court, and Andrew paid an undisclosed sum to Giuffre without admission of liability.
-In January 2022 Elizabeth II removed his honorary military affiliations and royal charitable patronages, and he ceased using the style "His Royal Highness".

-In October 2025, amidst ongoing controversy surrounding Andrew's association with Epstein, "a formal process" to remove his style, titles and honours was initiated by Charles III.
-Andrew will also leave his home, Royal Lodge, and relocate to a property on the Sandringham Estate in Norfolk.
+Andrew had a long-standing association with the American financier and child sex offender Jeffrey Epstein.
+In 2014, Virginia Giuffre said that she had been sex trafficked to Andrew by Epstein and Ghislaine Maxwell.
+Andrew denied any wrongdoing, and in 2022 settled a civil lawsuit with Giuffre in the United States without admission of liability.
+In the same year, Elizabeth II removed his military affiliations and patronages, and he ceased using the style "Royal Highness".
+In 2025, Charles III removed Andrew's remaining royal styles and honours, and restricted his use of titles and peerages.
+He vacated Royal Lodge, part of the Crown Estate, and relocated to private accommodation on the Sandringham estate.
+Following the release of more Epstein files in early 2026, Andrew was arrested on suspicion of misconduct in public office and was later released under investigation.